 Other Procedural Requirements

-Regardless of the Company’s polices, it is expected that the auditors will rigorously comply with their own internal policies on independence and all relevant professional guidance (including independence rules and guidance issues by the NZICA, NZX and the Securities and Exchange Commission).
+Regardless of the Company’s polices, it is expected that the auditors will rigorously comply with their own internal policies on independence and all relevant professional guidance (including independence rules and guidance issues by the Chartered Accountants Australia and New Zealand, NZX and the Financial Markets Authority).
 Self-certification of external auditor compliance with the policy and all independence requirements is to be reported to the Audit & Risk Committee annually.

 While this policy does not prescribe any particular ratio of “other service” fees to audit fees, this ratio will be monitored by the Audit and Risk Committee.
 Accordingly, the nature of services provided by the Company’s auditors and the level of fees incurred should be reported to the Audit and Risk Committee in detail annually to enable the Committee to perform its oversight role.